alexandershaw4/SourceMesh/README.md

 Writes: .nii / .gii / .node .edge / .stl / .vrml / videos (format dependent on system)

-# How it works

-Essentially it fits the sourcemodel co-ordinates (or atlas source coords) to an MNI-space gifti surface (or template brain mesh) and allows plotting of functional overlays, nodes, labels, networks (opt. with labels) and overlay-videos on this mesh.

-It can also add atlas labels to non-atlas sourcemodel data using ICP to align the cloud points.
-Can export (after alignment / interpolation) both structural and functional gifti objects.
+# What it's for

+Plotting functional overlays and networks on brain meshes.

 Includes some compiled cpp code as (linux) mex for speed up for Mac and Linux.
 If these cause problems, delete them.

 *UPDATE: Can export meshes with overlays and networks as .stl and .wrl objects.
 See example interactive here: https://sketchfab.com/models/9c34500206f641c5a4445dd9d53b7b3e

 # USAGE:
 Takes paired 'Property','Name' values.
 Examples below.
-Also see scripts in Examples/.
+Also see scripts in Examples folder.

 # MESHES: